 - Walt Disney Concert Hall – take a free self-guided tour of this architectural masterpiece.

 - The Broad – across the street from the Disney Concert Hall, this contemporary art museum has an impressive display of over 2,000 pieces.
 Admission is free, but doesn’t include entrance into Yayoi Kusama’s Infinity Mirrored Room, which requires a separate free ticket.
+Across the street, the Museum of Contemporary Art is a great alternative.

 - LA City Hall – a historic building that is worth visiting for it stunning Rotunda and it panoramic views from the observation deck.